Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Introduction

-To our knowledge, the nonlocal nonlinear Equations \eqref{cross-diffusion1} and \eqref{cross-diffusion2} have never been studied, despite the fact that they naturally arise from the biological motivation.
-In Champagnat-M\'el\'eard \cite{CM07}, Arnold-Desvillettes-Prevost \cite{ADP}, Bouin et al. \cite{B}, models with space displacements and a continuous trait are studied, but the diffusion coefficients in these models only depend on the type of each individual, and not on the spatial distribution of the other animals alive.
-The dependance of the diffusion coefficient on the individual density is indeed the main new difficulty we deal with in this paper and it requires the introduction of different techniques from those developed in the aforementioned works.
+The dependance of the diffusion coefficient on the individual density is indeed the main new difficulty we deal with.
+It is the reason why the introduction of different techniques from those developed in the aforementioned works will be needed.

-Cross-diffusions with local spatial interaction and local competition have excited the scientific community, see for example Mimura-Murray \cite{MM}, Mimura-Kawasaki \cite{MK}, Lou-Martinez-Li \cite{LMN00}, Chen-J\"ungel \cite{CJ04}, \cite{CJ06} and more recently Lepoutre-Pierre-Rolland \cite{LPR}, Desvillettes-Lepoutre-Moussa \cite{DLM} and references therein.
-The prototypical equation in this situation is given by with boundary conditions on a given bounded smooth domain of $\mathbb{R}^d$.
-Although global existence results were obtained in \cite{CJ04}, \cite{CJ06} for such equation, their techniques do not seem to be useful in more general situations.
-In that direction, an interesting but highly difficult open challenge is to establish the convergence of the system \eqref{cross-diffusion2} to systems of the type of \eqref{functionsol} when the kernels $G$ and $H$ tend to Dirac measures.
+Cross-diffusion models with local spatial interaction and local competition have excited the scientific community, see for example the works of \citeasnoun{MM}, \citeasnoun{MK}, \citeasnoun{LMN00}, \citename{CJ04} \citeyear{CJ04,CJ06} and more recently in a work by \citeasnoun{DLM} by developing suitable entropy methods.
+The prototypical equation in this situation has the form

+with $a_i\geq 0$, $b_{ij}>0$, $i,j=1,2$ and boundary conditions on a given bounded smooth domain of $\mathbb{R}^d$.
+Global existence results were obtained by \citename{CJ04} \citeyear{CJ04,CJ06} for such equation with $a_i>0$.
+We refer the works \cite{DLMT} and \cite{Jung2015} for more recent (and generalized) developments based on entropy approaches.
+We notice that those techniques do not apply, in principle, to nonlocal interactions at the level of the diffusion and drift coefficients as we will consider here.
+In turn, using our techniques, we cannot yet recover well possedned results for equations like \eqref{functionsol}.
+Establishing the convergence of the system \eqref{cross-diffusion2} to systems of the type of \eqref{functionsol} when the kernels $G$ and $H$ tend to Dirac measures, is indeed to be a highly difficult open challenge.